sagebind/blog/articles/2015-01-21-guide-setting-up-a-simple-c-development-environment-on-windows.md

 There is a catch, though.
 Microsoft's compiler isn't quite the same as the standard [GNU Compiler Collection](http://gcc.gnu.org) and code that compiles in one may not necessarily compile in another.
 If you'll need to submit your programs in source code form, for like a school project, you may be better off with using a GCC-like compiler.

 If you are using Notepad++ or Sublime Text, then you will also need to install [Mingw-w64](http://mingw-w64.sourceforge.net).
-There are a couple other C/C++ compilers and ports of GCC for Windows out there, but I've found anything based on MinGW to be standards-supporting and lightweight.
+There are a couple other C/C++ compilers and software for running GCC on Windows out there, namely [Cygwin](https://www.cygwin.com/), but I've found anything based on MinGW to be standards-supporting and very lightweight.
 Mingw-w64 is a fork of MinGW that distributes compilers in simple installers and includes 64-bit support by default.

 To install Mingw-w64 for Windows, visit the downloads page [here](http://mingw-w64.sourceforge.net/download.php#mingw-builds) and click on the "SourceForge" link to start the download.
 After the download is complete, double-click on the file to run the installer.
 You will probably want to change the installation settings to something similar to the following: